 Let it rise

 This is where it will differ from household to household.
-I’ve spent entirely too much money on pizza baking kitchen goodies like, a high quality pizza stone, pans, peel, a roul’pat, etc. This is my hobby, and worth the extra expense.
+I’ve spent entirely too much money on pizza-baking kitchen goodies, like a high-quality pizza stone, pans, peel, a roul’pat, etc. This is my hobby, and worth the extra expense.
 I will provide basic instructions.
-Please feel free to make-it-your-own at this point and have fun!
+Please feel free to make it your own at this point and have fun!

 A) Because tap water contains chlorine, which inhibits yeast.
 If you don’t have any, it’s OK…this time.

 A) It’s either because your yeast is dead, there is too much salt, or it has nothing to eat.
-Yes, you can kill yeast.
+Yes, you can kill the yeast.
 Salt inhibits yeast.
 Sugar is yeast’s favorite food.
 Give the yeast a treat, man!

 A) Yeast eats sugar and poops carbon dioxide/alcohol.
 Yeast droppings force the dough to rise and give it flavor.
 The more time we give the yeast to eat and poop, the better your dough will taste.
 If you can’t wait, have one delivered!

 A) High heat is how we achieve a crisp crust with a chewy center.
-Cooking slow at a low temperature would result in a soggy, limp pizza.
-Yuck.
+Cooking slowly at a low temperature would result in a soggy, limp pizza.
+Yuck!